hashicorp/next-mdx-remote/README.md

 Let's break down each function:

-- `renderToString(source: string, components: object)` - This function consumes a string of mdx along with any components it utilizes in the format `{ ComponentName: ActualComponent }`.
+- `renderToString(source: string, components: object, options?: object)` - This function consumes a string of mdx along with any components it utilizes in the format `{ ComponentName: ActualComponent }`.
 The function returns an object that is intended to be passed into `hydrate` directly.
+It also can optionally be passed options which are [passed directly to mdx](https://mdxjs.com/advanced/plugins), `options.remarkPlugins` for reamrk plugins, `options.rehypePlugins` for rehype plugins, and `options.Provider` for custom provider (e.g. [emotion theme provider](https://emotion.sh/docs/theming))
-- `hydrate(source: object, components: object, options?: object)` - This function consumes the output of `renderToString` as well as the same components argument as `renderToString`.
-It also can optionally be passed options which are [passed directly to mdx](https://mdxjs.com/advanced/plugins).
+- `hydrate(source: object, components: object)` - This function consumes the output of `renderToString` as well as the same components argument as `renderToString`.
 Its result can be rendered directly into your component.
 This function will initially render static content, and hydrate it when the browser isn't busy with higher priority tasks.

 ### Frontmatter & Custom Processing